cmdecker95/heartbeat/README.md

 # Heartbeat of Columbiana County

-Rebuilding a website of a personally beloved non-profit organization.
+Redesigned website for a personally beloved non-profit